-- "dmlockmgr Communication and Log Files" - "dmlockmgr Individual Transaction Log Files" on page 145 dmlockmgr Communication and Log Files
+- "dmlockmgr Communication and Log Files" on page 141 - "dmlockmgr Individual Transaction Log Files" on page 143 dmlockmgr Communication and Log Files

-The dmlockmgr communication and activity log files are all found in a directory formed by HOME_DIR/RDM_LM.
-The HOME_DIR/RDM_LM and HOME_DIR/RDM_LM/ftok_files directories contain the token files used to form the keys that are used to create and access the IPC resources necessary for the dmlockmgr to communicate with its clients, its standard output file, and the transaction file.
+The dmlockmgr communication and activity log files are all found in a directory formed by $HOME_DIR/RDM_LM$.
+The $HOME_DIR/RDM_LM$ and $HOME_DIR/RDM_LM/ftok_files$ directories contain the token files used to form the keys that are used to create and access the IPC resources necessary for the dmlockmgr to communicate with its clients, its standard output file, and the transaction file.

-The dmlockmgr token files have the form shown in Table 5-1 on page 144.
+The dmlockmgr token files have the form shown in Table 5-1 on page 142.